damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/7. Maintenance/README.md

   ```
 What does include the documentation of maintenance instructions?

-1. How too indentify the defective components
+1. How to indentify the defective components
  - Outline the main troubleshoutings of the system components
  - Identify how to detect a defective component
 2. Repairing/replacing the defective components